codepress/admin-columns/readme.txt

 Release Date:

 * [Improved] Clicking the toggle icons in the header of the column settings won't open the column settings anymore
+* [Improved] Fallback for the autoloader to work with lowercase files

 = 3.0 =